Wondermondo 🢖 Categories of wonders 🢖 Architectural wonders 🢖 Religious architecture

 Categories of religious architecture in Wondermondo

-Wondermondo has a specific classification system for the religious monuments of world and this includes:
+Wondermondo has a specific classification system for the religious monuments of the world and this includes:

 - Buddhist shrines – Buddhism is represented in several culturally diverse countries in Asia and in each of them there exists a specific tradition of architecture and art.
 It can be said that only the name of religion unites the equally diverse and beautiful temples in such distant and culturally different countries as Sri Lanka and Japan.
-Very important part in the Buddhist heritage is formed by monasteries.
+A very important part of the Buddhist heritage is formed by monasteries.
 These institutions have played key roles in the development and politics of many regions in Asia.
-Up to this day, monasteries serve as the keepers of (often little known to Western world) knowledge, repositories of art values and centers of education.
+Up to this day, monasteries serve as the keepers of (often little known to the Western world) knowledge, repositories of art values, and centers of education.

-- Churches – buildings where Christians gather and worship God: the most magnificent churches are located in Europe, especially Western Europe; while the oldest and historically most important ones are located in Eastern Mediterranean countries like Palestine, Egypt, Turkey, Greece.
-Many churches are the most well known monuments of architecture in the world.
-Valuable historic art like sculpture, paintings, stone and wood carvings are usually concentrated in churches.
+- Churches – buildings where Christians gather and worship God: the most magnificent churches are located in Europe, especially Western Europe; while the oldest and historically most important ones are located in the Eastern Mediterranean countries like Palestine, Egypt, Turkey, Greece.
+Many churches are the most well-known monuments of architecture in the world.
+Valuable historic art like sculpture, paintings, stone, and wood carvings are usually concentrated in churches.

 - Hindu temples – Hinduism is one of the oldest religions and many of the most impressive Hindu temples are archaeological monuments.
-Meanwhile the ones still in use represent some of the most impressive monuments of architecture in world.
-Hinduism is confined almost solely to India, Nepal, Sri Lanka, Southeast Asia and uniquely, to distant Bali island.
+Meanwhile, the ones still in use represent some of the most impressive monuments of architecture in the world.
+Hinduism is confined almost solely to India, Nepal, Sri Lanka, Southeast Asia, and uniquely, to distant Bali island.
 In other countries, Hinduism has spread comparatively recently.
 Some of the most stunning monuments of architecture are located in South India.

 - Jain shrines